EOSIO/eos/README.md

 <a name="localtestnet"></a>
 ## Running multi-node local testnet

-To run a local testnet you can use a `launcher` application provided in `~/eos/build/programs/launcher` folder.
+To run a local testnet you can use a `launcher` application provided in the `~/eos/build/programs/launcher` folder.

-For testing purposes you will run 2 local production nodes talking to each other.
+For testing purposes you will run two local production nodes talking to each other.

 ```bash
 cd ~/eos/build